When NeoMutt starts up it looks for two configuration files – one “ system” file and one “ user” file.

 alternates -group me address1 address2 alternates -group me -group work address3

-would create a group named “me” which contains all your addresses and a group named “work” which contains only your work address address3 .
+would create a group named “me” which contains all three addresses and a group named “work” which contains only your work address address3 .
 Besides many other possibilities, this could be used to automatically mark your own messages in a mailing list folder as read or use a special signature for work-related messages.

 The